 The Harvest Moon winery is a new winery with its first vintage in 2001.
 Randy Pitts is the winegrower and winemaker at this small family-owned winery.
-The winery sits on 12 acres of vineyards and only 2000 cases of wine are produced annually.
+The winery sits on 12 acres of vineyards, with an annual production of 2000 cases.
 The flagship wine is the Pitts Home Ranch Zinfandel.
-The estate vines for this wine are carefully managed to provide the best possible fruit for this lovely-tasting Zinfandel.
-Harvest Moon also produces a very nice dry and an off dry Gewurztraminer and two delicious dessert wines.
+The Zin grapes come from estate vines, the best of crop.
+Harvest Moon also produces a lovely dry and an off-dry Gewurztraminer and two delicious dessert wines.
 The Harvest Moon winery sells its wines from the tasting room or Web site only.
 The prices of the wines are quite reasonable.
 To get to Harvest Moon, drive down Olivet Road one mile from River Road.
 The Harvest Moon entrance is on the left.

 Take West Olivet Road, a narrow and beautiful country road to Pellegrini Family Winery.
-The Pellegrini family has been making wine since the early 1930’s and is now in its 3rd generation of family ownership.
+The Pellegrini family has been making wine since the early 1930s and is now in its fourth generation of family ownership.
 Today the winery owns and cultivates over 100 acres of vineyards in the Olivet Lane area and the Alexander Valley about 15 miles north.
 The winery produces a wide range of quality wines under three different labels.
-The Tuscan style winery is a new facility.
-Surprisingly, the old winery facilities were located in San Francisco.
-With a new facility and new winemaking philosophy, the Pellegrini Family is producing an excellent line of wines.
-We found all their wines to be very good and priced quite reasonably.
+The area is so beautiful.

 Tasting Room daily, 10:30 am. to 4:30

 In 2003, the Boisset Family of France purchased DeLoach and its 17 acres of vineyards.
 The Boisset Family is well known for the Burgundy wines it produces in France.
 The Family has brought that tradition to their Russian River Valley winery.
 They revamped De Loach, duplicating what they do in France.
-Since taking over the winery they have converted the estate vineyard acres to organic and biodynamic farming.
-Fifteen open wooden tanks are used for the fermentation process.
-As Pinot Noir grapes ferment in these tanks the punching down of the “cap” is accomplished by hand in the old-style Burgundy tradition.
-The tasting room is beautiful and visitors can picnic on the grounds.
-The setting here is lovely and peaceful, the prefect spot to relax and enjoy wine country.
+Since taking over the winery, they have converted the estate vineyard acres to organic and biodynamic farming.
+Fifteen open wooden tanks are for the fermentation process.
+As Pinot Noir grapes ferment in these tanks, the punching down of the “cap” is accomplished by hand in the old-style Burgundy tradition.
+The tasting room is beautiful, and visitors can picnic on the grounds.
+The setting here is lovely and peaceful, the perfect spot to relax and enjoy Olivet Road.

 Additional wine routes in the Healdsburg wine region of Sonoma